maschmi/maschmi.github.io/_posts/2024-09-28-EguiComamnds.md

 ```

 This callback closure captures a mutable borrow to self and is itself borrowed mutably by each window.
 Be aware, we still only
-have one mutable borrow of self in the scope of the `draw_windows` functions.
-And also be aware, we are in a single threaded
+have one mutable borrow of self in the scope of the `draw_windows` function.
+Also, each mutable borrow of the callback is happening
+inside an own scope (iteration) of the loop.
+As we are in a single threaded
-environment.
-And do not change the order of cloning the `windows` vector and creating the callback.
-The borrow checker will
+environment, we do not think about mutexes.
+By the way, do not change the order of cloning the `windows` vector and creating
-not like it.
+the callback.
+The borrow checker will not like it.

-While we now have only on place where we handle the commands, we can take advantage of egui being an immediate mode UI and
+While we now have only one place where we handle the commands, we can take advantage of egui being an immediate mode UI and
 also knowing we only have one thread.

 ## One call to rule them all

-As long as our frame rate is high, and our users are not clicking very fast, we can simplify even more.
-How about putting the
-command handling at a single place in the lifecycle of a frame?
-How about putting it directly at the beginning of the update loop.
+How about putting the command handling at a single place in the lifecycle of a frame?
+How about putting it directly at
-And how about also putting not the complete window content into the app state but only the values we need?
+the beginning of the update loop.
+And how about also putting not the complete window content into the app state but
+only the values we need?

 This [commit](https://github.com/maschmi/egui_command_pattern/commit/e7841ec283773282dc7ec46a6429d21e142a917f) changes the
 `CreateWindowCommand` to only getting the window id and moves the content creation into the loop inside the `draw_windows` function.
 It
-also fixes the issue with the window ids.
+also fixes the issue with the window IDs.
+To be frank, moving the content creation inside the loop is not strictly needed for this example.

 But how about putting the command handling call into one place?
-Well, assuming we have a high enough frame rate (one update iteration does
-not take too long) and knowing we only have one single thread, we can modify our state to hold a
+Well, knowing we only have one single thread, we can modify our state to hold a

 ```rust
 pub struct CommandPatternApp {